andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/iap/local-receipt-validation-swift-start-finish.md

   - Swift

 ---
-Local receipt validation in Swift doesn&#8217;t seem to be widely written about.
-I&#8217;ve been able to find snippets of code scattered across the Internet, but nothing that brought everything together in one spot so that I could wrap my head around the whole process.
+Local receipt validation in Swift doesn't seem to be widely written about.
+I've been able to find snippets of code scattered across the Internet, but nothing that brought everything together in one spot so that I could wrap my head around the whole process.

-I&#8217;ve been working on some code for a while, and this post is my attempt to bring it all together from start to finish.
+I've been working on some code for a while, and this post is my attempt to bring it all together from start to finish.

-I&#8217;ve written seven guides that will take you from preparing to test receipt validation, all the way through to working with the result of the receipt validation process to enable/disable features of your app.
+I've written seven guides that will take you from preparing to test receipt validation, all the way through to working with the result of the receipt validation process to enable/disable features of your app.

-Additionally, I&#8217;ve put all of my code into a new GitHub repository for you to use and learn from!
+Additionally, I've put all of my code into a new GitHub repository for you to use and learn from!

 Just want the code?
 Here you go!